C0nw0nk/Garrys-Mod-Anti-Cheat/README.md

 For a decent Anti wallhack method just put into your servers launch command line "+sv_pure 1"

+If you are having issues with players bypassing bans i did a script for that too : https://github.com/C0nw0nk/Garrys-Mod-Family-Sharing

 # Finished Features :

 Anti-Bhop (Bunny Hopping.)